crystalxyz/crystalxyz.github.io/README.md

 2) From this folder run `bundle install` (once) to install the `github-pages` gem set.
 3) Start the dev server: `bundle exec jekyll serve`.
 4) Open the URL shown (typically http://127.0.0.1:4000) to preview.

+### Styling
+- The Cayman theme handles layout; `assets/css/style.scss` imports the theme and layers custom gradients, fonts, and colors.
+- Tweak the `:root` color variables, backgrounds, and type settings in that file to further tune the vibe.

 ### Deploy on GitHub Pages
 Push to the repository and enable GitHub Pages in repo settings, targeting the default branch (root).
 GitHub will build the site using the same `github-pages` configuration.